enebular/docs/en/Deploy/ShareInfoMotion/index.md

 adapter - type of datasource adaptor.

-graph settings - settings for the infomotion.
+graph - settings for the infomotion.

 options - pluginPaths